mzbac/chatgpt-backup-extension/README.md

 GPT-BACKUP::DONE
 ```

-4. The progress messages will update periodically, and you can track the download's progress in real-time.
+Both the progress bar on the page and the console messages will keep you informed about the status of the backup process.